MauritsBleeker/keep-the-caption-info/README.md

 ### Job files

-All experiments for the paper has been run on a SLURM based compute cluster.
+All experiments of the paper has been run on a SLURM based compute cluster.
 The job and hyper-parameter files are provided in the folder `jobs/paper_experiments/{coco, f30k}/`.

 ## Evaluation